Last Updated on August 19, 2021

 Your Consent.
 To the extent permitted by applicable law, you consent to use electronic signatures and to electronically receive all records, notices, statements, communications, and other items for all services provided to you under this Agreement and in connection with your relationship with us (collectively, “Communications”) that we may otherwise be required to send or provide you in paper form (e.g., by mail).
 By accepting and agreeing to this Agreement electronically, you represent that: (1) you have read and understand this consent to use electronic signatures and to receive communications electronically; (2) you satisfy the minimum hardware and software requirements specified below; and(3) your consent will remain in effect until you withdraw your consent as specified below.

 Your Right to Withdraw Your Consent.
 Your consent to receive Communications electronically will remain in effect until you withdraw it.
 You may withdraw your consent to receive further Communications electronically at any time by contacting us at email@example.com.
-Suppose you withdraw your consent to receive Communications electronically.
-In that case, we reserve the right to close your Card Account and return your remaining Card Account as outlined in this Agreement (in which case you will no longer be able to use your Card or participate in the Program, except as expressly provided in this Agreement) or charge you a fee for paper copies of Communications.
+If you withdraw your consent to receive Communications electronically.
+We reserve the right to close your Card Account and return your remaining Card Account balance as outlined in this Agreement (in which case you will no longer be able to use your Card or participate in the Program, except as expressly provided in this Agreement) or charge you a fee for paper copies of Communications.
 Any withdrawal of your consent to receive Communications electronically will be effective only after we have a reasonable period of time to process your withdrawal.
 Please note that your withdrawal of consent to receive Communications electronically will not apply to Communications electronically provided by us to you before the withdrawal of your consent becomes effective.

 Copies of Communications.
 You should print and save or electronically store a copy of all Communications that we send to you electronically.
 In addition, you may request a paper version of any electronic Communication by contacting us at email@example.com.